experiencor/test-repo/README.md

         "batch_size":           16,             # the number of images to read in each batch "learning_rate":        1e-4,           # the base learning rate of the default Adam rate scheduler "nb_epoch":             50,             # number of epoches
-        "warmup_batches":       100,            # the number of initial batches during which the sizes of the 5 boxes in each cell is forced to match the sizes of the 5 anchors, this trick seems to improve precision emperically
+        "warmup_epochs":        3,            # the number of initial batches during which the sizes of the 5 boxes in each cell is forced to match the sizes of the 5 anchors, this trick seems to improve precision emperically

         "object_scale":         5.0 ,           # determine how much to penalize wrong prediction of confidence of object predictors
         "no_object_scale":      1.0,            # determine how much to penalize wrong prediction of confidence of non-object predictors